The Alternative 'Russia Scandal'

 The New York Times said it used Schweizer's work to conduct its own investigation.

-Politifact also looked into the matter, and questioned the $145 million figure, noting most of the donations and pledges came from Canadian businessman Frank Giustra, a friend of Bill Clinton.
-They were together in Kazakhstan in 2005, on a trip where Giustra signed a major mining deal with that country, The Times reported.
+PolitiFact also looked into the matter, and questioned the $145 million figure, noting that most of the donations and pledges came from Canadian businessman Frank Giustra, a friend of Bill Clinton.
+They were together in Kazakhstan in 2005, on a trip where Giustra signed a major mining deal with that country, the Times reported.

 Two years later, in 2007, Giustra merged his mining company with Uranium One and then sold his shares the same year.
 This was three years before the Russians bought the company, so it's not clear how Giustra would have benefited from the 2010 deal.

-Giustra noted this in a 2015 statement in which he sharply criticized The Times for suggesting his work with the Clintons was in pursuit of a business favor.
+Giustra noted this in a 2015 statement in which he sharply criticized the Times for suggesting that his work with the Clintons was in pursuit of a business favor.

 "I am extremely proud of the work that we have done" with the Clintons, he said.
 "I plan to continue that work long after the harsh glare of this week's media stories has faded."

-Aside from Giustra, Politifact said its reporting could confirm about $4 million in donations to the Clinton Foundation from Uranium One investors in the years just before and after the 2010 Russian deal.
+Aside from Giustra, PolitiFact said its reporting could confirm about $4 million in donations to the Clinton Foundation from Uranium One investors in the years just before and after the 2010 Russian deal.

 The Clinton Foundation supports a wide variety of humanitarian projects around the world.